V-Bala/maze-ai-fxapp/README.md

 * `ant run` to run sample application,
 * `ant doc` to generate documentation,
 * `ant clean` to clean up project folder.

+Alternatively, import into Eclipse and run Maze-AI as a Java Application.